When Framer X launched in September 2018, its animations worked differently and

 Or you use them both; that’s also possible.
 The same element can have ‘while’ animations and triggered animations.

-You can’t animate a graphic (notice that you can’t apply an override to them), but that’s easily solved by wrapping it in a frame.
+The animation API works with Framer’s native layers like frames, stacks, scrolls, or page components, so with most things that you can draw on the canvas.
+You can’t animate a graphic, though (notice that you can’t apply an override to one), but that’s easily solved by wrapping it in a frame.

 You can apply an override to a Text layer, but it will not animate.
 Here the same solution applies: just wrap it in a frame.